DRAFT: Constitution of the Kingdom of Union Jacks

 5. All Citizens have the right to fair treatment by his arrestor(s).

-1. If a Citizen is unlawfully assasulted by his arrestor(s), the arrest is to be considered null and void and the Citizen has the right to leave.
+1. If a Citizen is unlawfully assaulted by his arrestor(s), the arrest is to be considered null and void and the Citizen has the right to leave.

 1. If the Citizen resists their arrest or in any manner provokes or attempts to provoke his arrestor(s), this right is nullified.